svingel/svingel.github.io/README.md

 * simple structure with tables
 * ready to apply CSS when available

-Structure based on the following sample CV:
+Structure based on the following sample CV:<br/>
 ![SampleCV](assets/SampleCV.jfif)